Parwiz-Haqbien/Employee-tracker/README.md

 N/A

 ## Usage
-- Application will allow user to be able to view all roles , employees and departments
+- Application will allow user to be able to view all the roles, employees and departments
 - Application will allow user to be able to add new roles, departments and employees

 ## Contribution